philgyford/twelescreen/README.md

   This is the only option for categories that must be specified; there is no system default.
 It should be an array of Twitter screen names -- the short handles, rather than longer full names. "philgyford" rather than "Phil Gyford".
 Order is irrelevant and case is ignored.

   In theory a total of 5,000 Twitter accounts can be followed across all categories, as per [the Twitter documentation](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) but I've never tried more than a couple of dozen.

+  You should be able to see Tweets from protected accounts if the Twitter account you used to create the Twitter app is allowed to see them.
+Just make sure you're not displaying your Twelescreen in a publicly-visible place!

 ###################################################################################